bm777bm/debox-chat-go-sdk/boxbotapi/docs/getting-started/library-structure.md

 one wanted to use the `sendMessage` endpoint, you could use the `MessageConfig` struct to configure the request.
 There is a one-to-one relationship between DeBox endpoints and configs.
 They generally have the naming pattern of removing the `send` prefix and they all end with the `Config` suffix.
-They generally implement the `Chattable` interface.
-If they can send files, they implement the `Fileable` interface.

 ## Helpers